7 Ways To Be Kinder To Your Health23.04.20

 - Head straight to the shower upon waking, start with tepid water to wake you up immediately.
 A recent blog from Tony Robbins outlines the benefits of cold water therapy on your health.
 The blast of cold water will make you feel focussed!

 - Make your bed!
 This small win will allow you to keep ticking those health boxes throughout the day.
-In fact, there are health benefits to doing this.
-The guys at spruce.com outline those benefits.
+In fact, there are health benefits to making your bed.

 - Drink some water.
-Half a litre throughout your morning routine will improve almost every bodily function.
-Physically and mentally you become more prepared for the day ahead.
+Half a litre throughout your morning routine will improve almost every bodily function and make you more physically and mentally prepared for the day ahead.

 - Have Breakfast.
 Getting good quality nutrients at the start of the day will affect decision making.
-Not only that but your focus and productivity too.
-If you’re struggling to find the time to fit in breakfast, why not invest in a meal prep plan and get KBK to do it for you?
+Not only that but it will improve your focus and productivity too.
+If you’re struggling to find the time to fit in breakfast, why not invest in a meal prep delivery and get KBK to do it for you?
 Or, if you’re unsure of the benefits of using a meal prep service, I’ve written a blog on ‘9 reasons why UK meal prep delivery is worth it‘.

 Stay hydrated all day